knurl/bigbang/README.md

 will fire up your default browser and have you log into the Azure Portal with your Microsoft credentials.
 After running these commands you'll have a `~/.azure` directory created with your settings and access tokens inside.

+### GCloud SDK

+After the installation of the `gcloud`, `gsutil` and the rest of the Google Cloud SDK, you'll need to configure it by running `gcloud init`.
+Once that is completed you'll have a `~/.config/gcloud` directory with all of the configuration inside of it.

 ### Python